Weil-Ch\^atelet divisible elements in Tate-Shafarevich groups I: The Bashmakov problem for elliptic curves over Q: Preliminaries and reminder on global Galois cohomology

-We now specialize to $M=A_{p^n}$, so that $M^D = A^t_{p^n}$, where $A^t$ is the dual abelian variety.
-The Selmer condition is self-dual: $\Sel^\ast = \Sel$, and the dual of $\Sel_p$ is $\Sel_p^\ast = \Sel^p$.
-In order to relate sizes of these generalized Selmer groups, we adapt the Tate--Poitou exact sequence as in the proof of \cite{nsw} Theorem (8.7.9).
+In order to relate sizes of these generalized Selmer groups, one adapts the Tate--Poitou exact sequence as in the proof of \cite{nsw} Theorem (8.7.9).
 We denote by $(-)^\vee$ the Pontrjagin dual $\Hom(-,\bQ/\bZ)$ and get the exact sequence

-where $S$ is a finite set of primes of $k$ which includes all the archimedean primes, all primes of bad reduction, all the primes for which $\bL_v \neq \rH^1_{\nr}(k_v,M)$, as well as all the primes above $p$.
-The field $k_S$ is the maximal extension of $k$ unramified outside $S$.
-We use the natural map of \eqref{eq:tatepoitou} for $\bL = \Sel$ to the sequence for $\bL = \Sel_p$ with the same set $S$.
+where $S$ is a finite set of primes of $k$ which includes all the archimedean primes, all primes that ramify in the extension $k(M)/k$, all the primes for which $\bL_v \neq \rH^1_{\nr}(k_v,M)$, as well as all the primes dividing the order of $M$.
+Here, as usual, the field $k_S$ is the maximal extension of $k$ unramified outside $S$.